deepin-community/python-coverage/doc/cmd.rst

 __ https://nedbatchelder.com/files/sample_coverage_html/index.html

-Lines are highlighted green for executed, red for missing, and gray for excluded.
-The counts at the top of the file are buttons to turn on and off the highlighting.
+Lines are highlighted: green for executed, red for missing, and gray for excluded.
+If you've used branch coverage, partial branches are yellow.
+The colored counts at the top of the file are buttons to turn on and off the highlighting.

 A number of keyboard shortcuts are available for navigating the report.
 Click the keyboard icon in the upper right to see the complete list.